NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-4.4-RTM.md

 ## Known issues

 ### Issues with .NET Standard 2.0 with .NET Framework & NuGet
-.NET Standard & our tooling was desgined such that projects targeting .NET Framework 4.6.1 can consume NuGet packages & projects targeting .NET Standard 2.0 or earlier.
-Unfortunately, there are a few issues around that scenario.
-[This document](https://github.com/dotnet/standard/issues/481) summarizes the issues, the plan for addressing them, and  workarounds you can deploy with today's state of the tooling.
+.NET Standard & its tooling was desgined such that projects targeting .NET Framework 4.6.1 can consume NuGet packages & projects targeting .NET Standard 2.0 or earlier.
+[This document](https://github.com/dotnet/standard/issues/481) summarizes the issues around that scenario, the plan for addressing them, and  workarounds you can deploy with today's state of the tooling.

 ### While using Package Manager Console, 'Enter' key may not work